 - Local communities will see tangible and sustainable benefits from this major infrastructure development.
 The project company WPC has committed to long term community improvement through equity participation and a Community Development Fund.
 The Community Development Fund will be maintained from annual payments coming from project revenues, and administered by a trust with broad local membership and conforming to international governance requirements.

 - Employment creation in the local community during the construction and operation period, in addition to some jobs created during the development period.

 - In addition it will generate “green power” in line with the international agreements aimed at combating climate change such as the Paris Agreement at COP in 2015.

-- The Project will be developed as an Independent Power Producer (IPP) project with an offtake contract expected to be negotiated with the national power utility, ZESCO.
+- The Project is being developed as an Independent Power Producer (IPP) project with an offtake contract under negotiation with the national power utility, ZESCO.

-- The construction will be awarded via a turnkey EPC contract.
+- The construction will be awarded via a turnkey EPC contract (engineering-procurement-construction).

-- eleQtra is developing the project on behalf of InfraCo Africa, which is a shareholder in the SPV alongside the local founders.
-Together the partners intend to arrange financing for construction of the project – most likely a project finance arrangement with development finance institutions and private equity partners.
+- Financing for construction of the project will be raised as a project finance arrangement with development finance institutions and private equity partners.

 - Increased supply of power will facilitate economic development and poverty reduction.

-- The Project will play a major role in establishing new power projects in Zambia and stimulating further investment in the sector over the coming years.
+- The Project is part of a movement in Zambia towards establishing new power generation sources and attracting further investment in the sector, in support of the government’s goals on electrification and becoming a net exporter of power over the coming years.

 Western Power Company hydropower

 180MW of hydropower generation on the Zambezi River in Western Province, Zambia.